 Now the needy one was me!

-As a ministry leader, I was always the one helping the needy one.
+As a ministry leader, I was always the person helping the needy one.
 Now the needy one was me!
-Over the past three months as our family has faced three hospitalizations, I have had to come to grips with my neediness.
+Over the past three months as our family faced three hospitalizations, I have had to come to grips with my neediness.
 It’s an uncomfortable place, an unfamiliar place.
 It’s so much easier to help others.
 The Lord has been teaching me that He doesn’t want me to hide my pain.

 Jesus Himself did not hide His suffering.

-Jesus Himself did not hide His suffering from the world, but hung on a cross with a crown of thorns.
+Jesus Himself did not hide His suffering from the world, but hung on a cross wearing a crown of thorns.
 Perhaps we don’t want others to see our suffering because we’re afraid they might judge it or judge us for the way we are or aren’t handling it.
 At the time my life was turned upside down, I was coordinating a conference and had an impending speaking engagement.
 I wrestled with what to do.
 I was completely depleted.
 How could I not follow through with my commitments?
-Surely, if all things are possible with God I could do it.
-But God gave me permission: “Your ministry is to your husband and girls, and to take care of yourself.”
+Surely, if all things are possible with God I could do it — but God gave me permission: “Your ministry is to your husband and girls, and to take care of yourself.”
 It was hard.
-But, when we are traumatized by life, it takes time to heal and recover.
+However, when we are traumatized by life, it takes time to heal and recover.
 I needed to replenish the deepest places in my spirit so I could better serve the people of God again later.

 Our family was literally held up by the body of Christ.

-Sometimes in our desire to be an inspiration to those around us we hide what is true because what is true isn’t always inspirational.
-Being in the trenches of suffering isn’t pretty.
-But by not being real, we encourage each other to lead inauthentic lives.
+Sometimes in our desire to be an inspiration to those around us, we hide what is true because what is true isn’t always inspirational.
+Being in the trenches of suffering isn’t pretty, but by not being real, we encourage each other to lead inauthentic lives.

 In Sheila Walsh’s book, Honestly, she shares this story: “My mother told me they visited a church that emphasized praising God in trials.
 A woman who had just lost a baby gave thanks for the trials of her life, giving glory to the Lord, that in Him there is no need to grieve; we can continue to march on victoriously.
 My mother was horrified by the woman’s apparent indifference to the loss of her child, but the congregation clapped in approval.
 After the service, my mom heard someone in the bathroom weeping bitterly in one of the cubicles.
 It was the mother who, having done the right thing, was now expressing her genuine emotions all alone in a dark place.”
 It’s so tragic that someone in such terrible pain had to weep alone.

-God much prefers us to be open about our suffering.
+God prefers us to be open about our suffering.
 He allows us to feel our pain and to feel it deeply.
-He sees our stress, He hears our cries, His arms carry us in our brokenness, His hands lead us through the darkness.
-And He wants us to share our sufferings with the body of Christ (Gal.
+He sees our stress, He hears our cries, His arms carry us in our brokenness, His hands lead us through the darkness — and He wants us to share our sufferings with the body of Christ (Gal.
 6:2).
 Sooner or later we are all on the stretcher.
 As we let others share in our sufferings, we all come to understand a little bit more about what it means to share in the fellowship of His sufferings (Phil.
 3:10).
 God doesn’t want us crying alone in the dark – it’s okay when the needy one is you!